ByteNybbler/MNIKEditor/README.md

 ## ADVENTURE SELECT

 * Scroll the mouse wheel: Navigate the adventure list.
 Hold shift to scroll faster.
+* Page up: Page up.
+* Page down: Page down.

 ## MASTER EDITOR

 * Scroll the mouse wheel: Navigate the LV and DG lists depending on where the mouse is hovering.
 Hold shift to scroll faster.
 * Ctrl+Click the LV or DG column: Type in the number of the wlv or dia you want to edit.
 * Right click: Right-clicking a wlv or dia number will copy the wlv or dia.
 Right-click the same wlv or dia again to cancel the copy, or left-click a nonexistent wlv or dia to copy to that wlv or dia.
+* Page up: Page up on either the LV or DG column, depending on which one the mouse is hovering over.
+* Page down: Page down on either the LV or DG column, depending on which one the mouse is hovering over.
 * Home: Move cursor to beginning of line.
 * End: Move cursor to end of line.